yt-project/libyt/doc/InSituPythonAnalysis/InteractivePythonPrompt.md

 </details>
 ---

 ## Requirements

 - Compile `libyt` in [**interactive mode**]({% link HowToInstall.md %}#-dinteractive_modeonoff-defaultoff).
 - Call libyt API [`yt_run_InteractiveMode`]({% link libytAPI/ActivateInteractiveMode.md %}#activate-interactive-mode).

+> :information_source: Interactive mode only works on local machine or submit the job to HPC platforms through interactive queue like `qsub -I`.
+> The reason is that the prompt is exposed through the terminal.
+Use [Jupyter Notebook Access]({% link InSituPythonAnalysis/JupyterNotebookAccess/JupyterNotebook.md %}#jupyter-notebook-access) to avoid this.

 ## Using Interactive Python Prompt